josenova/store_exercise/README.md

-# Cabify's Coding Exercise
+# Store Coding Exercise

-This is a coding exercise for Cabify using Ruby v2.4.0 exclusively and Rspec to perform unit tests.
+This is a coding exercise using Ruby v2.4.0 exclusively and Rspec to perform unit tests.

 Use `irb -r ./store.rb` on console to run.